 Why I Love My Punjabi Family

-Parents also support their children till the day they are married.
-It is the bride that will leave their parent's home to live with her husband's family.
-The eldest son will inherit the parent's fortunes once they pass.
-It is his responsibility to care for his aging parents until such time.
-Should he have any sisters it is also his responsibility to care for them should they be single and living at home once their parents pass.
-Parents will also pay for their children's weddings which can be quite cumbersome given weddings are such an auspicious occasion for Punjabi People.
+Punjabi parents are known as some of the most doting parents as they will support their children till the day they are married, and usually beyond.
+It is the bride that will leave her parent's home to live with her husband's family.
+Since the eldest son will inherit the parent's fortunes once they pass, it is his responsibility to care for his aging parents until such time.
+Should he have any sisters, it is also his responsibility to care for them should they be unmarried.
+Parents will also pay for their children's weddings, which can be quite cumbersome given weddings are such an auspicious occasion for Punjabi People.

 Depending on the family, most children are encouraged to live their dreams with their parents financial and emotional support.
 My in laws have supported everything that my husband has chosen to do in life thus far, such as move to Australia to gain residency, and marry a foreign bride.

 Related Article: How I Met My Indian Husband Online